BlackHart98/shazam-c/README.md

 Shazam music from the CLI

-This is a C clone of this project https://github.com/loiccoyle/shazam-cli
+This is a largely inspired by this project https://github.com/loiccoyle/shazam-cli